International cooperation

 The main objectives of the IADI are to contribute to the stability of financial markets by promoting international cooperation in the field of deposit insurance (including the mutual exchange of experience) and by providing guidance for establishing new, and enhancing existing, deposit insurance systems in order to ensure their effective operation.

-IADI published Core Principles for Effective Deposit Insurance Systems, setting important standards for deposit insurers including i.e. deadlines for reimbursement, coverage, funding and governance, etc. Core principles also provide guidance on the deposit insurer’s role in crisis preparedness and management.
-In 2014, these IADI Core Principles were included into the FSB’s Key Standards for Sound Financial Systems.
-The FSB defined these 15 standards as crucial key for sound financial systems and which deserve priority implementation depending on possibilities of a given country..
+In 2025, IADI published Revised Core Principles for Effective Deposit Insurance Systems, setting important standards for deposit insurers including i.e. deadlines for reimbursement, coverage, funding and governance, etc. Revised principles also incorporate key developments in the evolving financial landscape, including the impact of digital innovation, the increasing integration of deposit insurers in resolution processes, and challenges arising from the 2023 banking turmoil.
+IADI Core Principles are included into the FSB’s Key Standards for Sound Financial Systems.

 Cooperation on cross-border payouts